swethasuresh31/Canvas-Portal/README.md

 CMPE273-SP19

 ## Calculator Application
-- Download ReactCalcApp from the repository
+- Download ReactNodeCalc from the repository
 ### Frontend:
 - use npm install command to install the dependencies.
 - do npm start.